 7 REALLY Badass Weapons You Can Make At Home | Survival Life - Online Survival Blog & Survival News Want to make some awesome homemade survival gear?
 We decided we weren’t done with the badass homemade weapons quite yet.
 If you haven’t already, check out our first post, 7 Badass Weapons You Can Make At Home.
 In the same spirit as our first post, we wanted to share 7 more seriously badass weapons you can make at home.
 These weapons can be of use, but mainly they are just fun to make and use for entertainment.
 Check out these 7 REALLY badass weapons you can make at home.
 How to Make 7 REALLY Badass Homemade Weapons 1.
 This may be a simple design, but the name says it all.
 2. With these instructions, you’ll learn how to make a Saw Blade Slinger.
 Find our step-by-step instructions here!
 3. This particular flame thrower is made to fit in a normal backpack, keeping your arms and hands free for throwing flames while you use it!
 Click here for our step-by-step instructions!
 4. This classic weapon is brought to another level with this DIY.
 5. Who knew a lunchbox could become a weapon?
 6. 7.

 Ham Radio, The Only Form of Communication After T-SHTF | Prepper-Resources.com - The Ultimate Prepper & Survivalist Blog.
 By JM We take communication for granted because if we want to talk to someone we have multiple ways of contacting them: home phones, cell phones, email, and instant messaging.
 We are used to instant gratification by calling or texting and pretty much getting an immediate response from virtually everyone on our contact list.
 But after all the electronic infrastructure is gone, how will we get in contact with people?
 Cell phones, landlines, and the internet will be useless.
+However there are multiple radio options.
 General Mobile Radio Service (GMRS), Family Radio Service (FRS) and Multi-Use Radio Service (MURS) use basic handheld radios that are available commercially with pre-programmed frequencies.
 Citizen Band (CB) is a step up from the previously mentioned radio communication possibilities.
 The GMRS, FRS, and MURS systems are only useful for small groups to communicate with each other while they are in proximity of each other.
 After T-SHTF communication will be difficult but needed.